whats-a-handle/vforce_group_manager/README.md

 You can search for a group name in whole or in part.
 You can remove users from the group.
 You can add users to the group.
-This WILL break if your results return 1000 users or groups, since I have not yet implemented pagination.
+This <strong>WILL</strong> break if your results return 1000 users or groups, since I have not yet implemented pagination.

-How to Add an InActive User to a Public Group within SF:
+<strong>How to Add an InActive User to a Public Group within SF:</strong>
 1. Copy inactive UserID
 2. Navigate to Public Groups
 3. Select Group you wish to add the inactive user to